zng-ui/zng/TODO/_current.md

 # Split Core

+* Color.
+    - Filter needs layout::Length.
+    - Needs impl_from_and_into_var.
-- Tasks.
+    - Into view_api::RenderColor.
-    - Mostly decoupled, need app_context.
-    - UiTask needs WidgetId, can be decoupled.
+        - Can be decoupled.

 * App API.
     - Needs UpdateDeliveryList, that needs WidgetInfo.